PETA’s Regulatory Testing Department

 - Jessica Sandler

-Jessica Sandler received her undergraduate degree from Harvard University and her graduate degree in environmental health sciences from Johns Hopkins.
-She is the director of PETA’s Regulatory Testing Department.
+Jessica Sandler received her undergraduate degree from Harvard University and her graduate degree in environmental health sciences from Johns Hopkins University.
+She is the vice president of PETA’s Regulatory Testing Department.

 - Amy Clippinger

 Science adviser Amy Clippinger has a Ph.D. in cellular and molecular biology and genetics and several years of research experience at the University of Pennsylvania.

 Research associate Joe Manuppello has a master’s degree in molecular biology and genetics and 20 years of research experience at the University of Pennsylvania.

 Research associate Jeff Brown studied epidemiology and public health at George Washington University after receiving his undergraduate degree in cell and molecular biology.

 Research associate Patricia Bishop has an undergraduate degree in wildlife ecology, a master’s degree in environmental science, and 30 years of experience as a research scientist with the state of New York.

 Nanotoxicology expert Monita Sharma has a Ph.D. in biomedical sciences from Wright State University, with nanotoxicology as her main area of research.

 Research associate Katherine Groff has 10 years of experience in animal welfare and environmental policy.
 She has an undergraduate degree in biology from the University of Notre Dame and a master’s degree from Michigan State University in natural resource management, with a focus on policy.